banzaicloud/pipeline/README.md

 #### Authentication

 For `Authentication` Pipeline uses [OAuth2](https://oauth.net/2/) via delegating user authentication to the service that hosts the user account.
 There are plenty of OAuth2 identity providers out there: GitHub, Google, Facebook, Azure Active Directory, Twitter and Salesforce to mention only the biggest ones.
 At this time in Pipeline there is support for GitHub, mainly due to the fact that our [CI/CD component](https://banzaicloud.com/blog/pipeline-howto/) is triggered by GitHub events, but we are using the very flexible [QOR](github.com/qor/auth) package which supports many major providers as a `plugin` mechanism, so it is just a matter of a configuration change to have support for the providers above (beside oldschool username/passwords).
 The main benefit of this solution is that we **don't have to store any user credentials** and our users can use their existing accounts at these sites to access our service.
-The OAuth2 flow can be seen in this diagram.
+The OAuth2 flow is highlighted in this diagram.
 When a user hits [Pipeline](https://github.com/banzaicloud/pipeline), they have to first login with GitHub to have a user record created in the RDBMS - the REST endpoint for that is: `https://$HOST/auth/login`.

 <p align="center">
 <img src="/docs/images/authn-vault-flow.png" width="700">